If you have any old mine

-I buy, sell, trade in, and deal in mining related items
+I buy, sell, and deal in mining related items

 antiques that are